 To maintain, migrate or rewrite existing legacy system one needs to understand their structure and functionality.
 Gathering in-depth knowledge on existing complex, potentially undocumented code takes time without proper tools.

-A list of decimal, binary, octal, hexadecimal, ternary, quaternary, quinary, senary, dozenal and vicesimal numbers.
+A list of decimal, binary, octal, hexadecimal and BCD numbers.
+Plus unary, ternary, quaternary, quinary, senary, septenary, undecimal, dozenal, vicesimal, hexatrigesimal and bijective bases.

 Loops make programs run slowly.
 A few unoptimal lines can make an app run at a snail's pace.
 This article presents performance tricks for squeezing the max speed out of your code.
 The focus is on processing data arrays in loops.
 We restructure loops, rebuild function calls, fine-tune conditionals, choose fast operators, pre-calculate values and access arrays the proper way.